 The answer to this is not so easy even though literature is clear and recommends not to mention the salary when you are a candidate.
-However, getting the first salary right will have an impact on the next years of your career and be the base of possible pay rises as well as the next job.
+However, and be the base of possible pay rises as well as the next job.
+How was it when you have been hired into your current job?
+Often candidates are asked their current salary and their expectations – and then a sum is announced.
+A real negotiation, however, does not take place

 When I was young and “learned working” twenty years ago (I will turn 44 on 22 January.
 Hey, save the date: I love champagne and executive search assignments, especially in France, Germany, Austria and Switzerland!), I had to adapt to my superiors.
 Today, I am the old one and new twenty-somethings are coming along.
 However, I have the impression that now, we as managers have to adapt and no longer the followers.
 In th